breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 * [Strong Generalization and Efficiency in Neural Programs](https://arxiv.org/abs/2007.03629), Li et al., 2020.
 * [Neural Execution of Graph Algorithms](https://arxiv.org/pdf/1910.10593.pdf), Veličković et al. (2020)

-The field of natural language has also developed a rich set of graph-based representations, such as [constituency](https://en.wikipedia.org/wiki/Phrase_structure_grammar), [dependency](https://en.wikipedia.org/wiki/Dependency_grammar), [link](https://en.wikipedia.org/wiki/Link_grammar) and other and other typed attribute grammars which can be used to reason about syntactic and semantic relations between natural language entities.
+The field of natural language processing has also developed a rich set of graph-based representations, such as [constituency](https://en.wikipedia.org/wiki/Phrase_structure_grammar), [dependency](https://en.wikipedia.org/wiki/Dependency_grammar), [link](https://en.wikipedia.org/wiki/Link_grammar) and other and other typed attribute grammars which can be used to reason about syntactic and semantic relations between natural language entities.
 Research has begun to show many practical applications for such grammars in the extraction and organization of human knowledge stored in large text corpora.
 Those graphs can be further processed into ontologies for logical reasoning.

 <center>
 <img align="center" width="60%" src="https://upload.wikimedia.org/wikipedia/commons/8/8e/Thistreeisillustratingtherelation%28PSG%29.png"/>